 Ordinary Time: October 29th

 Thursday of the Thirtieth Week of Ordinary Time

 Previous Calendar: St. Narcissus (Hist)

 Historically today is the feast of St. Narcissus who was consecrated Bishop of Jerusalem about the year 180.
-He was already an old man, and God attested his merits by many miracles, which were long held in memory by the Christians of Jerusalem.
+He was already an old man, and God attested his merits by many miracles.
 The holy bishop had many false accusations against him, but the truth prevailed.
-He decided to use this as an opportunity to pursue a life of solitude, and he withdrew secretly into the desert, leaving the Church in peace.
-But God spoke for His servant, and the bishop's accusers suffered the penalties they had invoked.
+He decided to use this as an opportunity to pursue a life of solitude, and he withdrew secretly into the desert for a time.
 Then Narcissus returned to Jerusalem and resumed his office.
 He died in extreme old age, bishop to the last.